 - About Me

 I’m a historian of modern Germany, with a particular interest in popular music (and pop culture in general), as well as youth culture and the history of sex and gender.
 My new book is a history of pop music and entertainment in Hamburg-St. Pauli, entitled A Social History of Early Rock n’ Roll: Hamburg from Burlesque to The Beatles, 1956-69 (Bloomsbury Academic Press, 2018).
 I also published a book on how political parties sought the votes of newly enfranchised women voters in Weimar Germany: Winning Women’s Votes: Politics and Propaganda in Weimar Germany 1918-1932 (University of North Carolina Press, 2002).
-I teach at Queens College and the Graduate Center of the City University of New York, but I live in Philadelphia.
+I teach at Queens College and the Graduate Center of the City University of New York, but am based in Philadelphia.

 - Recent Publications

 A Social History of Early Rock’n’Roll in Germany: Hamburg From Burlesque to The Beatles, 1956-69.
 London & New York: Bloomsbury Academic Press, 2018.

 Winning Women’s Votes: Propaganda and Politics in Weimar Germany.
 Chapel Hill: University of North Carolina Press, 2002.

 “The Spaces of Early Rock and Roll in Hamburg.”
 In Sounds and the City: Popular Music, Place and Globalisation, vol. 2.
 Edited by Brett Lashua, Stephen Wagg, Karl Spracklen, and M. Selim Yavuz.
 New York and London: Palgrave Macmillan, 2019.